 Researchers at Texas Tech University and Yale University have discovered a way to predict and control the properties of metallic glasses, yielding a highly versatile material that looks like metal, is moldable like plastic, but stronger than steel.

 Metallic glasses are unique because they combine traits of metals, plastics, and glasses in one material.
-These materials conduct heat and electricity like metals, but their glassy structure makes them moldable like plastics, but hard like glasses.
+These materials conduct heat and electricity like metals, but their glassy structure makes them moldable like plastics, and hard like glasses.
 In the process of creating these metallic glasses, it has been difficult to predict the exact properties of the end product, as the materials can be ductile or brittle depending on their composition, sample size, and preparation conditions.
 Despite numerous efforts in the past, no single theory could explain the effect of all of these factors on the properties of metallic glasses.

 Dr. Golden Kumar, assistant professor of mechanical engineering at Texas Tech, and Dr. Jan Schroers, professor of mechanical engineering and materials science at Yale University, have developed a model that can explain why some metallic glasses are always ductile or brittle, whereas others are sensitive to processing and aging.
 The model is based on the metallic glass’ fictive temperature.